costajob/git_commands/README.md

 ```
 rebase --help
-Usage: rebase --repo=./Sites/oro --branches=feature/add_bin,fetaure/remove_rake_task
+Usage: rebase --repo=/Users/Elvis/greatest_hits --branches=feature/love_me_tender,fetaure/teddybear
     -r, --repo=REPO                  The path to the existing GIT repository
-    -b, --branches=BRANCHES          The comma-separated list of branches or the path to a file listing branches names on each line
+    -b, --branches=BRANCHES          Specify branches as: 1. a comma-separated list of names 2. the path to a file containing names on each line 3. via pattern matching
     -h, --help                       Prints this help
 ```